-The 7 Series FPGAs Integrated Block for PCI Express supports Xilinx defined Vendor Specific Capability that provides Control and Status for Loopback Master function for both the Root Port and Endpoint configurations.
+The core supports Xilinx defined Vendor Specific Capability that provides Control and Status for Loopback Master function for both the Root Port and Endpoint configurations.

 RECOMMENDED: Use Loopback Master functionality to perform in-system test of the physical link only, that is, when the application is not active.